 The proposed project will not have an adverse effect on public access.
-The project site is located south of the portion of Ocean Front fronted by the City's paved beachfront public lateral access way (boardwalk).
+The project site is located adjacent to the City's paved public lateral access way (boardwalk).
 The Commission has found through previous permit actions in this area that the City's setback in this area is acceptable for maintaining public access.
-The proposed project is consistent with the City's 10-foot required setback from the seaward property line.
-Vertical public access to this beach is available to the west at the "M" Street, street end.
-Lateral public access is available along the wide sandy beach seaward of the subject site (Exhibit #1).
-There are no existing or proposed encroachments on the public beach.
+The proposed project is consistent with the City's 15-foot required setback from the seaward property line.
+Vertical public access to this beach is available at the end of 34th Street, approximately 25-feet south of the project site (downcoast).
+Lateral public access is available along the boardwalk and wide sandy beach seaward of the subject site.
+There are no existing or proposed encroachments.

-The applicant is proposing water quality improvements as part of the proposed project, consisting of rooftop and surface drainage directed to infiltration drain boxes.
+The applicant is proposing water quality improvements as part of the proposed project, consisting of rooftop and surface drainage directed to infiltration basins, drywells and permeable areas.

 Due to the oceanfront location of the proposed development, there is a substantial risk of bird strikes.
 Clear glass walls are known to have adverse impacts upon a variety of bird species.
 Birds are known to strike glass walls causing their death or stunning them which exposes them to predation.
-Birds strike the glass because they either don't see the glass, or there is some type of reflection in the glass which attracts them (such as the reflection of bushes or trees that the bird might use for habitat.).
-The applicant has proposed to address this issue by using "Ornilux" (bird safe glass) for the glass railings along the ocean-facing deck.
+Birds strike the glass because they either don't see the glass, or there is some type of reflection in the glass which attracts them (such as the reflection of bushes or trees that the bird might use for habitat).
+The applicant has proposed to address this issue by frosting the glass railings along the ocean-facing decks.